lslumass/tutorial/amyloid_fibril/README.md

 ## Part C. Backmap to all-atom
 After HyRes simulation finished, we might need to backmap HyRes structure or trajectory to all atom structure.
 This is done by [cg2all](https://github.com/huhlim/cg2all).
 For large trajectory, follow [backmap_traj.py](./scripts/backmap_traj.py) as reference.

+## Part D. atomistic simulation using a99sb-disp-DES force field with tip4p water
+0. to download the Gromacs-style foce field, follow [here](https://github.com/paulrobustelli/Force-Fields)
+1. save out a monomer and create the asyn.itp through ```gmx pdb2gmx -f monomer.pdb -ignh```
+2. modify the topol.top file for the whole fibril
+3. use gmx build the system and run simulation